oplik0/opliko-hashnode-backup/ckqpsqlt50xqbt6s1e5wtdg3d.md

 ## Polish ESCS Qualifications 2021 - login system

 While unfortunately I haven't managed to do a lot during the CTF (having different plans for the weekend didn't help when I picked apparently the second hardest challenge [judging by number of solves] after the few easiest ones :), I thought it's a good opportunity to start this blog.
-So this will be the first in probably 3 posts - the others covering *Back to school* and *NFC Init* challenges.
-So let's start.

 # About the task